kayschwarz/registrator/README.markdown

 # Weimarnetz Registrator

+---

+# :construction: WIP :construction:

+- **Status**: almost done, test it according to this README.

+---

-The `registrator` is a http webservice for assigning internal node numbers for freifunk mesh networks (aka. "ghetto dhcp").
+The `registrator` is a http webservice for assigning internal node numbers for freifunk (or other) mesh networks (aka. "ghetto dhcp").

 You can reach the service [somewhere else](http://reg.js.ars.is), but below is some help on how to use it.

-The API is `curl`-, `wget`- and scripting-friendly:
+The API is browser-, `curl`-, `wget`- and scripting-friendly:

 - `JSON`-only
 - instead of `HTTP` verbs and parameters, we use simple paths (i.e. `GET /PUT/resource/item`, not `PUT /resource/item`)